paulwexler/opinions/on_coding/README.md

 In order to add a new command
 we'd have to understand the entire design and add the command to both DuckParser and DuckMaster.

+This design does not manage the coupling that must exist between the parser for a command and the code which operates on the parsed namespace.

 #### Second approach: A Command and a Master